 Local price variations

-Despite being a favourite vacation destination for celebrities, Anguilla's property prices are lower than nearby Caribbean islands such as the BVI or US Virgin Islands.
+Anguilla´s property prices are lower than nearby Caribbean islands such as the BVI or US Virgin Islands.

-- The number of excursionists rose by 6.6% y-o-y to 112,836 people.
+- The number of excursionists plunged 59.2% y-o-y to a record low of 32,812 people.

-New residential and resort developments
+Most popular residential and resort developments

 During recent years, Anguilla saw the construction of some property developments, while other projects have been renovated:

-- Anguilla Great House - this boutique beach resort has also undergone modernization, particularly its pool and pool deck area.
+- Anguilla Great House Beach Resort - this boutique beach resort has also undergone modernization, particularly its pool and pool deck area.
 It is famous for its lively cottages and breathtaking view of Rendezvous Bay.

 Mortgage market continues to shrink

-Mortgage interest rates in Anguilla ranged from 7% to 11.75% in 2014, up from 7% to 9.5% during the previous year, according to the ECCB.
-Anguilla’s prime rate was 12%.
+Mortgage interest rates in Anguilla range from 7% to 10% in Q1 2019, almost unchanged since Q3 2013, according to the ECCB.
+Anguilla’s prime lending rate is currently at 10%.

 Mortgage interest rates are linked to the US prime rate or the US LIBOR.
 The Eastern Caribbean dollar, the official currency of Anguilla, is pegged to the US dollar, at XC$2.70 to US$1.